peacemakr-io/peacemakr-ios-sdk/README.md

     - Use lipo to combine the iphoneos and iphonesimulator binaries
     - Update rpath/loader_path of binary if needed
     - SIGN THE BINARY
+- Testing on real iphone
+    - Two ways to make it work with the signing requirements
+        1. Embed & Sign everything
+        2. Add a build phase with the script in https://github.com/Carthage/Carthage/issues/1401
+        ```
+        for f in $(find $CODESIGNING_FOLDER_PATH -name '*.framework')
+        do
+            codesign --force --sign "${CODE_SIGN_IDENTITY}" --preserve-metadata=identifier,entitlements --timestamp=none "$f"
+        done

+        for f in $(find $CODESIGNING_FOLDER_PATH -name 'libpeacemakr-core-crypto.dylib')
+        do
+            codesign --force --sign "${CODE_SIGN_IDENTITY}" --preserve-metadata=identifier,entitlements --timestamp=none "$f"
+        done
+        ```
+        - Remember to sign the dylib too :)